How changes to Covid-19 vaccine policy in the US may affect you

 “Theoretically, one could find someone who would be willing to provide them the vaccine – and they may have to pay out of pocket to get it – but there’s a lot of things that have to align for that to happen,” said Dr. Michelle Fiscus, a pediatrician and chief medical officer of the Association of Immunization Managers.

-Health care providers, including pediatricians, may be able to provide the Covid-19 vaccine “off-label” – but they’d need to have the vaccine in stock, which has become increasingly uncommon.
+Health care providers may be able to provide the Covid-19 vaccine “off-label” – but they’d need to have the vaccine in stock, which has become increasingly uncommon.

 The vast majority of Covid-19 vaccinations happen at pharmacies.
 Pharmacists generally don’t have the tools to verify medical history and whether an individual has a condition that makes them high-risk, so many of them could take patients at their word.
 But the recent announcements from the federal government may have a chilling effect on what providers are willing to do, experts say.